 If you choose Medicine over Engineering then the subject offered other than the above mentioned is Biology.
 It has career choices in two courses which are Engineering and Medical Sciences.

 In Engineering, you need to understand concepts while in Medicine, you need to memorize them.
 Engineering requires analytical thinking and grasping power while Medicine requires memorization and learning skills.
-For taking up Engineering you should take up MPC and for Medicine you should take up BiPC.
+For taking up Engineering you should take up PCM (or MPC) and for Medicine, you should take up PCB (or BiPC) combination.

 Best for Business, commerce is known as the second most popular stream.
-If you are fascinated by numbers, finances and economics, commerce is for you.
+If you are fascinated by numbers, finances, and economics, commerce is for you.
 The stream has promising and handsomely paying professions like Chartered Accountants, Company Secretaries, Accountants, Investment Banking and Financial Advisors.
-However, one has to enrol for professional courses in the respective domains after completing class 12.
-These include BBA, BMS, BBM, CFA, CA, ICWA, CFP etc.
+However, one has to enroll for professional courses in the respective domains after completing class 12.
+These include B.Com, BBA, BMS, BBM, CFA, CA, ICWA, CFP etc.

 Arts / Humanities